aws/aws-sdk-js/doc-src/guide/node-configuring.md

 ### Setting AWS Credentials

-<p class="note">Remember, if you set your AWS credentials in your environment
+<p class="note">Remember, if you set your AWS credentials in the shared
-  variables, the AWS SDK for Node.js will automatically detect them, and you will not need to perform any manual credential configuration in your application.
+  credentials file or via environment variables, the AWS SDK for Node.js will automatically detect them, and you will not need to perform any manual credential configuration in your application.
 </p>

 Credentials are the most important thing you need to set when using any AWS SDK.